There’s more to life insurance than most people think. A lot more.

 - Taking cash off the table: Life insurance, annuity alternatives

-Whole life insurance and some other types of permanent insurance tax advantages too, like tax-deferred growth as well as tax-deferred distributions.
+Whole life insurance and some other types of permanent insurance offer tax advantages too, like tax-deferred growth as well as tax-deferred distributions.
 Also, death benefit proceeds are generally tax free.

 - Taxes and life insurance – FAQs

 - Mind your ‘MEC’: When life insurance morphs

 Proceeds from whole life insurance and other types of policies have long been used to help heirs deal with costs and taxes that can apply to inherited property and assets.
 They also avoid the expenses and delays of probate and are not part of any public record.
 But, as the estate size grows, there can be pitfalls.

 - Estate planning for high-net-worth households

 - Estate planning and keeping a farm in the family

 - 6 ways life insurance can help with estate planning